| | | | |

 THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.

-In this post, you will see a cable knit pumpkin pattern.
+In this post, you will see an easy cable knit pumpkin pattern.

 These pumpkins work up really quickly and can be a great way to use up leftover yarns in your stash.